Sustainable Tips for Alsace Christmas Market Road Trip

 The best place to start your Alsace Christmas market road trip is in the capital of Strasbourg.
 If you already live in Europe, you’ll first travel by train to reduce your carbon output.

-If you are coming from outside of Europe, the best way to reach Strasbourg is to fly into any major hub, including Munich, Paris, or Geneva, and then navigate by train to Strasbourg.
+If you are coming from outside of Europe, the best way to reach Strasbourg is to fly direct into any major hub, including Munich, Paris, or Geneva, and then navigate by train to Strasbourg.

 When renting a car, ensure you have the legal items such as the yellow vest and a flare required by French law.
 You’ll also need to ensure you have insurance, a driver’s license, and emergency numbers.
 The Alsace wine region gets snowy, and if you want to go to some of the small towns, it is helpful to have snow or all-season tires and be comfortable driving in snow.
 You may also encounter small, narrow, and one-way cobblestone streets.

 The Alsace Christmas markets are very popular, and there is a lot of competition for parking.
 Fortunately, some of the markets had parking lots set up just for the markets.
-However, there were times we could not find parking, and with terrible congestion, we had to opt out of one of the markets on our list.
+However, there were times we could not find parking, and with terrible congestion, we had to skip of one of the markets on our list.
 I suggest you plan to park outside the towns, prepare to walk in, and always look for free large parking areas before arriving.

 Have a Designated Driver